hpan10/APCSFinalProject/README.md

 Car-ball collisions finally work.
 It isn't 100% perfect but there are few inconsistencies with contact.

+6/6/2021

+Implemented car rotations while in air and boosting at all angles.
+Car can fly!!!

 Development Log (Emmanuel)
 --------------------------
 5/25/2021